 There’s no doubt that the economy is hopping, and that’s absolutely being reflected in the real estate market.
-What exactly does that mean for homeowners, home buyers, and people who rent their homes?
+What exactly does a real estate boom mean for homeowners, home buyers, and people who rent their homes?

-By the numbers, things are good here.
+By the numbers, things are good here for a real estate boom.
 More people have jobs, wages are increasing, and GDP is still on the rise.
 Due to economic growth in the U.S., there’s a greater demand for housing.
 Basic laws of supply and demand mean that as more homes are needed, the price for them rises.
-To top it off, construction of new homes is occurring much slower than demand requires.
+To top it off, the construction of new homes is occurring much slower than demand requires.
 Prices are going up, and experts suspect they’ll keep doing just that, though they’re rising much faster in some areas than others.

 This means that, in those select markets, the prices of housing are rising rapidly.
 They’re rising so much, in fact, that eventually the people who live there will have a difficult time affording them.
 In real estate booms, there will generally come a point where average prices will reach a point that isn’t sustainable and prices will rebound.
 This means that a home could become significantly less valuable in a very short time.

-Before home prices peak in a boom, home owners could find themselves holding the deed to an asset that will net them far more than they paid for it.
+Before home prices peak in a real estate boom, homeowners could find themselves holding the deed to an asset that will net them far more than they paid for it.
 This means that if your market is in a boom and you’ve considered selling, for whatever reason, you might just have a little more incentive to do so.

 A boom can be a boon or a bust for buyers, depending on their financial situation.

 Buyers who can afford to spend the extra money that will be necessary to purchase a home in a boom will be making a great investment so long as they are willing to sell the property before the bubble bursts and prices deflate, leaving them with a home worth less than they paid for it.